 Howl at the Moon

 Howl at the Moon is exactly what it insinuates.
 Musos can dance the night away, and howl as loud as they want as they let loose in a high-energy club-vibe bar in the heart of Pittsburgh.
 Every night is a new experience, as they hold a range of events with many different kinds of music.
 The best part is the buckets of your favourite cocktail, including Howlin’ Mule, Big Apple, Sex On The Moon and many more.

 The next must-visit music bar is one that welcomes with bright red neon lights spelling out The Smiling Moose in Pittsburgh’s Southside neighborhood.
 This bar/restaurant is popular for its acclaimed cuisine, excellent live entertainment and regular weekly events such as karaoke, trivia nights, DJ performances and theme nights.

 As the official home of the Pittsburgh Symphony Orchestra you might be expecting a stuffy venue with classical concerts for elite audiences.
 This is Pittsburgh, however, a city that prides itself on inclusivity and providing entertainment for all – and as such this venue has a fantastic line-up of events suitable for every type of music fan.
 It’s a fun destination which is often one of the liveliest parts of town and you can find things happening here once you leave the main attraction.

 Carnegie Music Hall

-Carnegie Mellon University has a great music program for undergraduates and graduates, as well as certificate programs and summer preparatory school programs for students looking to pursue a profession in music.
+Carnegie Mellon University has a great music programme for undergraduates and graduates, as well as certificate programmes and summer preparatory school programmes for students looking to pursue a profession in music.
 Guests can visit the alumni concert hall to listen and watch rehearsals, recitals, and performances.
 The Carnegie Music Hall is also an exceptional space and is the main public performance venue of the CMU Philharmonic and Wind Ensemble, which is a sight to see.

 Must-visit music stores